yucc-leon/train_hf_tokenizer/README.md

 - fineweb (en)
 - skypile testset (zh)

-These compression rates are too good for very my small training corpus and simple implementation without any optimization.
-I guess far larger training sets and different test sets would make very different numbers.
+These compression rates are too good for my tiny training corpus and simple implementation without any optimization.
+Far larger training sets and different test sets may make very different numbers.

+## Tips

+1. train_tokenizer.py is a simple example using a processed corpus to train your tokenizer.
+Basically copied the configs used in DeepSeek-LLM V2.
+Their preprocessing is abstruse but I guess it's useful to deal with web data.
+2. parallel_*.py-s are processing the corpus in parallel.
+3. you can use train_corpus_stats.py to compute how many tokens (using your tokenizer) you've trained after finishing training.
+Adding domain info would be useful in practice.
+4. you can compute compression rate using compression_rate.py
+5. I'd removed some private paths so you need to change them to yours to make them work
+6. training tokenizers is very memory-and-time-consuming.
+In my experiments, 1.5T is not enough for 27G's corpus; I downsampled it to 18G and ran it on a 1.3T memory server host with about 5 hours.
+In comparison, m-a-p/Neo's tokenizer was trained on 50B tokens with 12 days and unknown-size memory.
+7. mine took less computation so I don't think it's better than the other players in the above list.

-## Lectures and Discussions
+## References

 I really learned something from
 1. Karpathy's video lecture (https://www.youtube.com/watch?v=zduSFxRajkE) and here's what I learned: